 The central question is whether the ideologies of Kim Jong-il and senior officials in the Korean Workers’ Party will allow for long-term reforms to spur economic growth.

-make changes for improvement in order to remove abuse and injustices
+make changes for improvement to remove abuse and injustices

 The central question is whether the ideologies of Kim Jong-il and senior officials in the Korean Workers’ Party will allow for long-term reforms to spur economic growth.